JNRowe/jnrowe.github.io/articles/tips/Debugging_python_regexps.rst

 For any moderately complex parsing job pyparsing_ is a great choice.
 The syntax is quite readable and the parser is very fast.
-Just make sure you ignore any examples telling you to use ``from pyparsing import *`` as you'll evoke great rage in every person who reads your code.
+Just make sure you ignore any examples telling you to use ``from pyparsing import *`` as you’ll evoke great rage in every person who reads your code.

-While ``pyparsing`` is a good general parsing tool it would be overkill for the task at hand, but it doesn't hurt to show a simple example of constructing a parser:
+While ``pyparsing`` is a good general parsing tool it would be overkill for the task at hand, but it doesn’t hurt to show a simple example of constructing a parser:

 .. code-block:: pycon